salomax/desafios/crawlers/README.md

 ```sh
 $ search askreddit;worldnews;cats
 ```
 * I setup a thread limit (50 by subreddit).
-That's the case to ensure if there're a huge number of pages the algorithm runs until a plausible result and also prevent to keep executing indefinitely.
+That's the case if there're a huge number of pages from Reddit and thus we have to prevent to keep executing it indefinitely.

 * **Overdelivery** Also created a second implementation for multithread loading and parsing Reddit HTML.
 Just add `--multithread` option.